knoppys/scp-bookings/README.md

 Changelog
+V7.2
+- Removed the dashboard widgets function.
+When loading the widgets for users with no current show/hide settings, the upcoming bookings would receive a fatal error.
 V7.1
 - Updated duplicate group function to update arrival date and leaving date to year 9999 to show the booking at the top of the list view.